ZieIony/MaterialRecents/README.md

 Easy to use adapter container.
 For details check the sample code.
 Uses CardView, works on all Android versions back to Froyo.

+I was asked to extract some of the features of the Carbon library to separate projects so it's possible to include just one feature in one's app.
+This project is one of them.
+For all features, demos, changelog and Maven support check out Carbon: https://github.com/ZieIony/Carbon

 ![gif](https://github.com/ZieIony/MaterialRecents/blob/master/images/recents.gif)

 ##### Importing